Painful periods are often due to Liver Blood Stagnation, but treating it helps many other conditions.

 Where do you get the symptoms, and what are they like?

-In women (you may not get ALL of these symptoms, of course):
+In women (who may not get ALL of these symptoms, of course):

-To understand this syndrome, you need to understand what Chinese medicine thinks about the function of the Liver.
-Read more about this at Liver Functions, but briefly, the Liver is said 'to store' the Blood and to keep your Qi moving.
+To understand Liver blood stagnation, you need to understand what Chinese medicine thinks about the function of the Liver.
+Read more about this at Liver Functions, but briefly, the Liver is said ‘to store’ the Blood and to keep your Qi moving.
 The Liver is also said to have a major role in regulating the contents of the lower part of your abdomen, ie inferior to your umbilicus.